amillard/tax_myPHAGE/README.md

 - RNA phages - it will give a result - not necessarily the correct one
 - ssDNA phages - again a result but likely not accurate
 - Classify a phage into a new family
+- Compare against every single phage genome in Genbank.
+It is designed for classification , so compares against currently classified phages.